shownotesArchive/shownotes-message-service/doc/rest-client-setup.md

 service apache2 [restart/reload]
 ```

+## Step 3 - Make database writeable

+Ensure, that the directory with your database file is writeable from your webserver.
+In debian systems with apache2 you have to:

+* set the group attribute on database file to www-data
+* set the parent directory to writeable

-Your REST service should be available now.
+Congratulation's, your own REST service should be available now.